StewLG/check_truenas_extended_play/README.md

   -u USER, --user USER  Normally only root works
   -p PASSWD, --passwd PASSWD
                         Password
-  -t TYPE, --type TYPE  Type of check, either alerts, zpool, or repl -pn ZPOOLNAME, --zpoolname ZPOOLNAME
+  -t TYPE, --type TYPE  Type of check, either alerts, zpool, disks or repl -pn ZPOOLNAME, --zpoolname ZPOOLNAME
                         For check type zpool, the name of zpool to check.
                         Optional; defaults to all zpools.